TYPuzzler/TYPuzzler.github.io/reports/Week 4 Report.md

 ## 3. Plans / Goals
 ### Margaret
 - Catch up on last week's goals.
-- Implement frontend elements to try to connect to the backend elements
+- Implement frontend elements to try to connect to the backend elements.
 ### Bowen
 -
 ### Chris